Skip to main content

 Drug interactions of Reclast vs. Prolia

-Reclast may interact with antibiotics called aminoglycosides and loop diuretics or “water” pills.
+Reclast may interact with a type of antibiotics called aminoglycosides and loop diuretics or a certain type of “water pills.”
 Taking Reclast with these prescription drugs may increase the risk of low blood calcium levels (hypocalcemia).

 In addition, Reclast may interact with nonsteroidal anti-inflammatory drugs (NSAIDs) and medications that are processed in the kidneys, such as digoxin.
 Taking Reclast with these medications could increase the risk of kidney damage.